 This is my favorite commandment lately.
-I just finished reading the Miracle Morning and I love having a routine every morning that I follow.
+I just finished reading Miracle Morning and I love having a routine every morning that I follow.
 I get up and know what to do!
-It also allows me to prioritize my devotions, prayer time with God, exercise, and getting me in the right mindset for the day.
+It also allows me to prioritize my devotions, prayer time with God, exercise, and get me in the right mindset for the day.
 Having a morning routine also saves so much time and lets you feel productive right from the get-go while still enjoying the slow simple living lifestyle.

 Inspired by my new morning routine, I created a night routine that helps me sleep better.